 Acknowledging that “privacy concerns are unavoidable,” Schrage adds:

-Organisations will have to become transparent about which behavioural data they won’t monitor and manage as well as what they will aggregate and analyse.
+Organizations will have to become transparent about which behavioral data they won’t monitor and manage as well as what they will aggregate and analyze.
 Employees must provide informed consent on how mental health analytics will be used to evaluate fitness, performance, and promotion.

 That last part raises an interesting question for employees: Will providing informed consent work for or against them?
 Conversely, will denying informed consent put an employee at a disadvantage?

-Here’s another thought that might cross an employee’s mind: “If the company can collect and analyse behavioural data from me, why can’t I see the same data from the CEO or my department head?
+Here’s another thought that might cross an employee’s mind: “If the company can collect and analyze behavioral data from me, why can’t I see the same data from the CEO or my department head?
 That way I can know if they have any mental health problems that could affect me.
 It only seems fair.”

 Schrage, a research fellow at MIT Sloan School’s Center for Digital Business, concludes that “there is no avoiding the data-driven reality that, as cognitive, emotional, and affective variables increasingly determine workplace performance and outcomes, expectations around privacy will shift.”

-He’s probably right, given how much privacy expectations already have changed.
-Still, there’s a difference between posting drunk selfies on Instagram and having your employers constantly analysing your mental state.
+He’s probably right, given how much privacy expectations already havechanged.
+Still, there’s a difference between posting drunk selfies on Instagram and having your employers constantly analyzing your mental state.
 We’ll see how things play out.